Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Optimization Version

 We can again use some of the machinery from the lower bound for \MaxBFactor in \cite{MarxSS21}.
-But as for the decision version we need to carefully check the construction as the set of allowed degrees is now cofinite.
+As for the decision version, we need to carefully check the construction as the set of allowed degrees is now cofinite.

-We start by defining realizations for the maximization version which varies slightly from the definition for the decision version, as we cannot rule out the existence of solutions in all cases. \begin{definition}[Realization] Let $R\subseteq\{0,1\}^k$ be a relation.
+We start by defining the realization of a relation for the maximization version which varies slightly from the definition for the decision version, as we cannot rule out the existence of solutions in all cases. \begin{definition}[{Realization (cf.\ Definition~6.1 in \cite{MarxSS21})}] Let $R\subseteq\{0,1\}^k$ be a relation.
 Let $G$ be a graph with dangling edges $D=\{d_1,\ldots,d_k\}$.
-We say that \emph{$G$ realizes $R$ with penalty $\beta$} if we can efficiently construct/find an $\alpha>0$ such that for every $D'\subseteq D$, \begin{itemize} \item If $D'\in R$, then there is a solution $S\subseteq E(G)$ such that $S\cap D=D'$ and $\abs{S}=\alpha$. \item If $D'\not\in R$, then for every solution $S\subseteq E(G)$ such that $S\cap D=D'$, we have $\abs{S}\leq \alpha-\beta$. \end{itemize} \end{definition} The construction of the most basic building block, i.e.\ forcing edges to be in the solution, still applies since there is a gap of size at least 2 in $\Exbar$. \begin{lemma}[Lemma~6.6 in \cite{MarxSS21}] There is a $f:\SetN\to\SetN$ such that the following holds.
-We can realize $\HWeq[2]{2}$ (with distinct portal vertices) with arbitrary penalty $\beta$ by simple graphs using $f(\beta)$ vertices with list $\Ex$ and degree at most $\max \Ex+1$. \end{lemma} We can then use this as a building block to realize $\HWeq[k]{1}$ and $\EQ{k}$ relations, following which we argue that all relations can be realized. \begin{lemma} There is a $f:\SetN\to\SetN$ such that the following holds.
-For any $k\geq 1$, we can realize $\HWeq[k]{1}$ and $\EQ{k}$ with arbitrary penalty $\beta$ by simple graphs using $f(\beta,k)$ vertices of degree at most $\max \Ex+3$. \end{lemma} \begin{proof} We assume $\maxgap(\Exbar)>1$.
+We say that \emph{$G$ realizes $R$ with penalty $\beta$} if we can efficiently construct/find an $\alpha>0$ such that for every $D'\subseteq D$: \begin{itemize} \item If $D'\in R$, then there is a solution $S\subseteq E(G)$ such that $S\cap D=D'$ and $\abs{S}=\alpha$. \item If $D'\not\in R$, then, for every solution $S\subseteq E(G)$ such that $S\cap D=D'$, we have $\abs{S}\leq \alpha-\beta$. \end{itemize} \end{definition} The construction of the most basic building block, i.e., forcing edges to be in the solution, still applies since there is a gap of size at least 2 in $\Exbar$. \begin{lemma}[Lemma~6.6 in \cite{MarxSS21}] There is a function $f\from\SetN\to\SetN$ such that the following holds.
+We can realize $\HWeq[2]{2}$ (with distinct portal vertices) with arbitrary penalty $\beta$ by simple graphs using $f(\beta)$ vertices with set $\Ex$ and degree at most $\max \Ex+1$. \end{lemma} We use this as a building block to realize $\HWeq[k]{1}$ and $\EQ{k}$ relations, following which we argue that all relations can be realized. \begin{lemma} There is a function $f\from\SetN\times\SetN\to\SetN$ such that the following holds.
+For any $k\geq 1$, we can realize $\HWeq[k]{1}$ and $\EQ{k}$ with arbitrary penalty $\beta$ by simple graphs using $f(\beta,k)$ vertices of degree at most $\max \Ex+3$. \end{lemma} \begin{proof} We know $\maxgap(\Exbar)>1$.
 Let $a\ge 0$ be such that $[a,a+d+1] \cap \Ex = [a+1,a+d]$.
 We realize the relations in several steps since some of our constructions for $\HWeq[k]{1}$ depend on $\EQ{k'}$ gadgets and vice versa.